On Variants of Inverse Cluster Size Problem & General Magnification: General Primitive Inverse Cluster Size Problem

 \textbf{Problem}: Let $K$ be a number field.
 Let $n>2$ and $r|n$ and $r<n$.
 Does there exist a general primitive extension $L/K$ of degree $n$ with cluster size $r_K(L)=r$?

 We will denote the above as $(K,n,r)$.

 \begin{remark} For the Galois case $(K,n,n)$ we have the same conclusions as Remark \ref{Galois case remark} due to Proposition \ref{SGM prop} (5). \end{remark}

 \begin{remark} Note that Theorem \ref{Prim inv clus} was the Primitive variant of the problem for the cases $(K,n,r)$ where $r<n$ which was solved by the approach of Theorem 3.1.1 in \cite{Bhagwat_2025} in the light of Theorem \ref{unique chain and primitive}.
 But the General variant of the problem cannot be easily tackled with the same approach because of the conclusions of Theorem \ref{uniq chain coinc GM}.
-So in this article we take a case by case approach for the General variant and establish some interesting cases. \end{remark}
+So in this article we take a case by case approach for the General variant and establish some interesting cases.
+We begin with some lemmas. \end{remark}

+\begin{lemma}[Final Proposition , \cite{perlisroots}] Let $G$ be a transitive subgroup of ${\mathfrak S}_n$ for some $n$.
+If there exists a finite Galois extension of a field $K$ with Galois group isomorphic to $G$, then there exists an irreducible polynomial $f$ over $K$ of degree $n$ and a labelling of the roots of $f$ so that the Galois group of $f$, viewed as a group permuting roots of $f$, is precisely $G$. \end{lemma}